-Palacios is part of the V3VEE Project.
+Palacios is part of the V3VEE Project and the Hobbes Project.

 You can access our public git repository to see an up-to-the-minute view of development and to contribute.
+The current version is the head of the main development branch.

-Download the latest released version of Palacios (1.2 - January 28, 2010)
+Download the latest released version of Palacios (1.3 - November 18, 2011)

 Older released versions are available here